hyperledger/fabric/docs/source/txflow.rst

 any transaction, therefore the request goes to ``peerA`` and ``peerB``.

 Next, the transaction proposal is constructed.
-An application leveraging a supported SDK (node, java, python) utilizes one of the available API's which generates a transaction proposal.
+An application leveraging a supported SDK (Node, Java, Python) utilizes one of the available API's which generates a transaction proposal.
 The proposal is a request to invoke a chaincode function so that data can be read and/or written to the ledger (i.e. write new key value pairs for the assets).
 The SDK serves as a shim to package the transaction proposal